Author: Pavel Chumachenko, Software Engineer

 Step 1.
 Verification of the ES Server

-Before we start our SugarCRM customization, it is necessary to check whether SugarCRM is able to turn to the ES.
+Before we start our SugarCRM customization, it is necessary to check whether SugarCRM is able to turn to the ElasticSearch.
 To do this, you should go the following way:

 Admin -> System -> Search